Adron/VidStreamHacking/hardware.md

 # Streaming Hardware

-Review of my overall gear and transit setup for recording in office and on the go.
+Video overview of my overall gear and transit setup for recording in office and on the go.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/oV_epAVIIcY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Link: https://youtu.be/oV_epAVIIcY